5 Simple Things You Can Do to Become Happier

 They say that you are not truly rich until you have something that money can’t buy - and true friendships fit the bill.
 Hence, it comes to no surprise that happy people, in addition to their spouse and family, have at least two or more friends that they can truly depend on.
 They also understand that real friends are difficult to come by so they not only invest the time and effort to establish friendships but also to maintain them.

 In the book, Paradox of Generosity, two sociologists outlined a five-year study involving over 2000 participants that identified a direct correlation between generosity and happiness.
 In other words, the study illustrated that those who are generous are likely to be happier!

-As cliché as the phrase “T’is better to give than to receive” sounds, having spent a chunk of my professional life working in the non-profit industry, I have found it to be true.
-I personally believe that there’s nothing quite as rewarding as being able to pay it forward and be of service to those who are in need.
+As cliché as the phrase “T’is better to give than to receive” sounds, many who have spent a chunk of their professional life working in the non-profit industry found it to be true.
+There’s nothing quite as rewarding as being able to pay it forward and be of service to those who are in need.

 Whether you prefer to show your generosity by doing random acts of kindness to strangers or expressing love and compassion to your loved ones, you’ll find that the joy and fulfillment you’ll experience in return is simply incomparable.